 - If a short-term acquired property as a result of inheritance or by bequest, such a property is not subject to departure tax on the deemed disposition of this property.

-Relief from rules related to the participation in foreign pension plans
+Relief from rules related to participation in foreign pension plans

-Whether you are a newcomer, short-term resident, an emigrant or a non-resident; navigating the maze of tax laws and rules is often confusing.
-You are recommended to hire the services of reputable tax preparation services or a qualified tax adviser in Canada to determine your Canadian income tax filing requirements.
-You can reach Maroof HS CPA Professional Corporation for both personal taxes and corporate taxes in Canada, both residents and non-residents.
+Whether you are a newcomer, short-term resident, an emigrant or a Non-Resident; navigating the maze of tax laws and rules is often confusing.
+It is always recommended to seek professional tax advice from a professional tax accountant in Canada to determine your Canadian income tax filing requirements.